ghc-proposals/ghc-proposals/proposals/0019-constraint-vs-type.rst

 .. proposal-number:: Leave blank.
 This will be filled in when the proposal is
                      accepted.

-.. trac-ticket:: Leave blank.
-This will eventually be filled with the Trac
+.. ticket-url:: Leave blank.
+This will eventually be filled with the
-                 ticket number which will track the progress of the implementation of the feature.
+                ticket URL which will track the progress of the implementation of the feature.

 .. implemented:: Leave blank.
 This will be filled in with the first GHC version which
                  implements the described feature.